Isaiah 4 – The Messiah’s Community

 i.
 This image is repeated in Isaiah 11:1: There shall come forth a Rod from the stem of Jesse, and a Branch shall grow out of his roots.
 It is repeated in Jeremiah 23:5: “Behold, the days are coming,” says the LORD, “That I will raise to David a Branch of righteousness; a King shall reign and prosper, and execute judgment and righteousness in the earth.”
 It is repeated in Jeremiah 33:15: In those days and at that time I will cause to grow up to David a Branch of righteousness; He shall execute judgment and righteousness in the earth.
 It is repeated in Zechariah 3:8: For behold, I am bringing forth My Servant the BRANCH.

 ii.
 The ideas behind the title Branch of the LORD are those of fruitfulness and life.
-Jesus used the same image when He said that He was the vine and we are the branches (John 15:5).
+Jesus used the same image when He said I am the vine, you are the branches (John 15:5).

 b.
 In that day: This does not mean that the Messiah would appear when these judgments were taking place on the daughters of Zion.
 It means that the promise of the Messiah would be all the more beautiful and glorious to them in the midst of their suffering.

 c.
-And the fruit of the earth shall be excellent and appealing for those of Israel who have escaped: for the remnant preserved through judgment, the promise of the Messiah would be all the more beautiful, dear, and life-giving.
-Fruit would come forth from the Branch of the LORD, even as they simply trusted in the promise of the Messiah before He came.
+And the fruit of the earth shall be excellent and appealing for those of Israel who have escaped: For the remnant preserved through judgment, the promise of the Messiah would be all the more beautiful, dear, and life-giving.
+Fruit would sprout and grow from the Branch of the LORD, even as they simply trusted in the promise of the Messiah before He came.

 B. Zion under the government of the Branch of the LORD.